Mahmoud Abbas: Murdering Israelis is "popular peaceful uprising"

 Itamar Marcus and Nan Jacques Zilberdik

-A statement by PA Chairman Abbas explains why he has not yet condemned even one of the 22 murders of Israelis during the past two months of terror, even though he tells the international community he is against terror.
-Referring to the current Palestinian terror uprising, which at the time of Abbas’ statement had already murdered 14 Israelis and wounded 167 in 65 stabbings and 8 shootings, Abbas announced on PA TV that it is a “peaceful uprising.”
+A statement by PA Chairman Mahmoud Abbas explins why he has not yet condemned any of the 22 murders of Israelis during the past two months of Palestinian terror, even though he tells the international community he is against terror.
+Referring to the Palestinian terror, which at the time of Abbas’ statement had already murdered 14 Israelis and wounded 167 in 65 stabbings and 8 shootings, Abbas announced on PA TV that it is a “peaceful popular uprising.”
 [Figures from http://mfa.gov.il]

 Abbas: “No one called for this uprising and no one asked for it.
 It stemmed from the hearts of the young...
 We said to everyone that we want peaceful popular uprising, and that’s what this is.
 That’s what this is.
 However, the aggression of firing bullets has come from the Israelis.”

 According to Abbas, when Palestinians kill young Israeli parents in front of their children, kill Israeli teens, or kill Israeli fathers with their sons, it is not to be condemned as terror because it is an expression of “peace.”
 And therefore, when Israelis kill the stabbers and shooters who are trying to peacefully kill Israelis - it is the Israelis who are the “aggressors.”

 Significantly, Abbas openly admitted that he called “to everyone” for this violence: